 Brighton & Hove Albion - Evan Ferguson

-Evan Ferguson is without doubt one of the brightest prospects in Ireland football at the moment.
+Evan Ferguson is the brightest prospect in Irish football at the moment.

 Bournemouth - Ben Greenwood

 English-born Ben Greenwood was somewhat of a late developer, not being picked up by a professional club until he was 16-years old when he finally joined Bournemouth.
-He has since progressed nicely through the club's youth sides and made some first team appearances in friendlies, before joining National League side Weymouth on loan towards the end of last season.
+He has since progressed nicely through the club's youth sides and made some first team appearances in friendlies, before joining National League side Weymouth on loan in 2021/22.

 The left back has been called up to train with Ireland at underage level but has yet to be capped by the country.